 AUT is proud to be one of the world's best modern universities.
-Times Higher Education has ranked us in the top 1% of universities in the world, the top 50 universities under 50 years of age, the top 5% of universities for social impact, and number one in Aotearoa New Zealand for international outlook.
+Times Higher Education has ranked us in the top 1% of universities in the world, the top 100 universities under 50 years of age and number one in Aotearoa New Zealand for international outlook.
 We're one of the biggest health science education providers, and across all of our programmes, we encourage innovation and entrepreneurship, and the ability to explore new technologies, challenge routine thinking and solve problems in new ways.
 AUT is where talent meets opportunity, and we love seeing so many of our graduates shape successful careers in different fields of healthcare, in New Zealand and around the world.